 The route from Playa del Carmen to the Tulum archaeological site is about a 50-minute drive and 38 miles south of your fabulous home away from home.

-You can either take the ‘combi’ or ‘colectivo’ mentioned above, which depart Playa del Carmen from 2nd Street between 10th and 15th Avenues, go by car or simply go on an organized tour and let everything be organized for you.
+You can either take the ‘combi’ or ‘colectivo’ mentioned above, which depart Playa del Carmen from 2nd Street between 10th and 15th Avenues or you can rent a car / go on an organized tour.

 As you can see in the map below, the Tulum ruins are not as extensive as they are fascinating.